Why study Economics at Selwyn College?

 Admissions Statistics

 Selwyn typically admits eight undergraduate economists in each new academic year; it is a sufficiently large intake to provide plenty of opportunities for debate and cooperation with College peers in your chosen subject.
 The ratio of offers to applications has varied over time, reflecting changes in the total number of applicants.
 Precisely because the distribution of applicants between Cambridge Colleges varies significantly from year to year, however, the offers-to-applications ratio can give a false impression.
 The standard required for an offer from year to year does not vary.
 It is more important to find a College where you will feel at home and thrive than to play a “numbers game” where the annual variations are statistically insignificant.
+The intercollegiate Pool is designed to even out any variations.
 Research has consistently shown that across the University, an applicant’s chances of receiving a Cambridge offer are not affected by choice of College.